 This is definitely the kind of film that requires patience, but if you’re acclimated to Slow Cinema and deliberately obscure stories and themes, then rest assured that Suburban Birds will be a very rewarding and challenging viewing experience.
 In a progressively urbanized Chinese suburb, two mysterious narratives play out.
 In one, a team of engineers and surveyors led by Hao investigate a series of unexplained craters on the edge of town.
 In the other, a precocious group of youths led by a young boy, also named Hao, spend their days roaming the woods and bird-watching until they individually begin to go missing.
 The film’s concept of time is not so much kaleidoscopic as it is ambiguously overlapping.
 In some ways the two Haos feel like past and present versions of the same person, other times like completely autonomous individuals.
 One navigates the crumbling urban landscape while the other ventures out into undisturbed nature, and sometimes their paths improbably cross.
 Through methodical editing, spacious and mystical cinematography, and peculiar motifs, director Sheng Qiu molds and intersects these dual paths to subtly explore industrialization, nature, the purity of youth, and the fragmentation of adulthood.

 Considered one of the greatest Czech films ever made, The Cremator is a powerhouse work with historical significance and loads of aesthetic merit.
-Juraj Herz, in addition to being a famous director, survived the concentration camps as a youth and uses this experience to form his political ideology, which is heavily present in this darkly comic and disturbing film.
+Juraj Herz, in addition to being a famous director, survived the concentration camps as a youth and used this experience to form his political ideology, which is heavily present in this darkly comic and disturbing film.
 Actor and left-wing activist Rudolf Hrušínský plays the titular role, Karel Kopfrkingl, an unsettling Peter-Lorre-Lookalike in the 1930s who believes only death and cremation can save people from their suffering in life.
-Demented from the beginning, Karel slips deeper into insanity when Hitler’s Third Reich moves into the Czechoslovakia and he succumbs to their totalitarian influence.
+Demented from the beginning, Karel slips deeper into insanity when Hitler’s Third Reich moves into Czechoslovakia and he succumbs to their totalitarian influence.

 Starring two talented leads of Hollywood ilk, Daniel Isn’t Real boasts good performances on top of its inventive story and diabolical filmmaking.
 Miles Robbins, son of Tim Robbins and Susan Sarandon, plays Luke, a socially awkward college student who takes care of his mentally ill mother (the lovely and underused Mary Stuart Masterson).
 After suffering from major stress and anxiety attacks, he reconnects with his childhood imaginary friend, Daniel (Patrick Schwarzenegger, son of Arnold Schwarzenegger and Maria Shriver), who has also grown up.
 At first, Daniel acts as a benevolent if not unpredictable alter-ego, inspiring confidence in Luke and pushing him to form new relationships and have exciting experiences.
 Soon, however, Daniel becomes deranged and demanding, and as Luke continues to fight against him, he realizes Daniel may not be an imaginary friend, but a demon.
 Due to the pandemic, Daniel Isn’t Real never got its South By Southwest premiere, sending it further under the radar than it deserves to be.
 While admittedly a tad clumsy in its juggling of psychological, fantasy, and occult horror elements, this twisted buddy movie for the midnight horror circuit is in good fun and would be a solid pick for those looking for a dark and demented bit of genre-savvy cult entertainment.